popgengui/agestrucnb/README.md

 		python /home/me/programs/agestructurene/negui.py

-	2. In windows from its File Explorer program, if you navigate the programs main directory, you can double-click on the negui.py file.
+	2. In Windows, from its File Explorer program, if you navigate to the programs main directory, you can double-click on the negui.py file.

 Using the program